 HarvestEngine is not just trying to help users capture losses.
 It is trying to help users build a portfolio-level tax reserve that can be used later for bigger decisions.

-That means the product should make it obvious:
+That means the product makes it visible:

-- how much loss bank exists
+• how much loss bank exists

-- what kind of gains it can offset
+• what kind of gains it can offset

-- how much flexibility it creates for future sales
+• how much flexibility it creates for future sales

 The investor takeaway